 Stephanie Dreyer is a freelance writer and recipe developer on a mission to help families cook and eat healthier.

-Photo courtesy of The Almond Eater
+Photo credit: The Almond Eater